-How do I get a job in management or business?
+How do I get a graduate job in a commercial, management or business function?

 The terms ‘management and business’ cover a huge range of job titles, job functions and specialisms.

 - Broadly speaking, a business job is one that has a commercial function or supports an organisation to complete its operational work.
-For this reason, many commercial or business graduate schemes rotate graduates around different business functions such as corporate governance or HR, as well as allowing them to specialise in a specific business role.
+You can either seek graduate employment within an individual commercial function (such as HR, finance, sales and marketing/PR/corporate communications) or join a more general commercial graduate programme.
+This typically rotates its graduates around different business functions such as corporate governance or HR, as well as allowing them to specialise in a specific business role.
 Read our business graduate jobs, schemes and roles explained feature for more information on typical business graduate jobs and schemes.

 Graduate jobs v. graduate schemes: which are the most plentiful in management and business?